Deception (board game): Gameplay

 In Deception: Murder in Hong Kong, each player first receives a secret role: Forensic Scientist, Witness, Investigator, Murderer, or Accomplice.
 Everyone then closes their eyes except for the forensic scientist, who instructs the murderer to open his eyes.
 The murderer does so, revealing himself to the scientist, and he points to one of the five murder weapons in front of them and one of their five pieces of evidence.

 The Scientist has the solution but can express the clues only using special scene tiles while the investigators (and the murderer) attempt to interpret the evidence.
 In order to succeed, the investigators must deduce the truth from the clues of the Forensic Scientist.
 The Murderer and his Accomplice try to secretly mislead the real detectives by picking the wrong weapon and clue.

 Release and reception

 Deception: Murder in Hong Kong was initially sold via Kickstarter, with 1,796 backers contributing $65,777 during the campaign.
 It was delivered to backers in December 2015 and then released in retail stores.

 Deception: Murder in Hong Kong won the Dice Tower Seal of Excellence.
 The website BoardGameGeek gave it the score of 7.5/10.

 Expansions

-The first expansion, Undercover Allies, was released in December 2017, adding three new roles to the game (Lab technician, Clever Accomplice and an Inside man).
+The first expansion, Undercover Allies, was released in December 2017, adding three new roles to the game (Lab Technician, Protective Detail, and Inside Man).
 It adds also more clue cards and tokens to the game, allowing it to be played by 14 players.